Skip to Content

 Cenote Dos Ojos Price

-The Dos Ojos Cenote entrance fee is quite expensive, costing 350 MXN or 21 USD.
+The Dos Ojos Cenote entrance fee is quite expensive, costing 350 MXN or 21 USD at the time of writing.
 Only cash is accepted, and it’s cheaper if you pay in pesos (about 18 USD with the current conversion).

 Where is it located?